pvandervelde/mindvortex/src/projects/nuclei.md

----
-title: 'Nuclei'
+Title: 'Nuclei'
-description: "Nuclei is a collection of libraries containing classes and functions for inter-application interaction via a command mechanism, diagnostics, configuration handling, exception handling and assembly location and loading."
+Lead: "Nuclei is a collection of libraries containing classes and functions for inter-application interaction via a command mechanism, diagnostics, configuration handling, exception handling and assembly location and loading."
+Tags:
+  - Project
+ShowInNavBar: false
 ---

 [Nuclei](http://pvandervelde.github.io/Nuclei) is a collection of libraries containing classes and functions for inter-application interaction via a command mechanism, diagnostics, configuration handling, exception handling and assembly location and loading.

 The capabilities in Nuclei are currently divided as follows: